-- Click the Add Widget ➤ button at the top of the screen. - 2.
+- Click the top of the screen. - 2.
 In the pop-up window, click and drag Image onto the workspace.

 - 3. Click Add Image in the widget, or click the button at the top of the widget and then select Edit. - 4.
 This opens the image manager, which stores all images used in dashboards.
 Select an image or click Add Image to upload a new image.
 You can also search for an image.
 The image file type must be supported by the web browser used. - 5.
 After selecting an image, click OK.